nsisodiya/choona.js/README.md

 * concept of sub module
 * recursive end of submodule
 * local eventBus
-* Id can be repeated for modules
+* "Id" can be repeated for modules

 Version